Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Introduction

-Dislodging an underpowered jammed component is one of the most common on-orbit maintenance tasks~\cite{laing2009space,rivera2021study,jammedSolar}.
-It involves safely manipulating objects that may be stuck or restrained due to various factors, such as microgravity~\cite{higuchi2002unexpected}, cold welding~\cite{landis2023space}, stiction~\cite{rivera2021study}, or mechanical failure~\cite{tafazoli2009study}.
+Dislodging jammed components, where off-nominal friction temporarily raises the torque demand above the joint’s nominal requirement, remains a common on-orbit maintenance task~\cite{laing2009space,rivera2021study,jammedSolar}.
+It involves safely manipulating objects that may be stuck or restrained due to various factors, such as microgravity~\cite{higuchi2002unexpected}, stiction~\cite{rivera2021study}, or mechanical failure~\cite{tafazoli2009study}.
 Dislodging a jammed component often requires applying significant, sudden force, which could potentially damage a delicate component.
 Few studies have considered using on-orbit robotics systems to address the problem.
 Previous work in~\cite{gao2023autonomous} presented an adaptive control algorithm using a multi-robot system in a dislodging task for a solar panel.
 However, the algorithm did not consider safety constraints, which can lead to damage of both the servicer and client spacecraft.
 The risk of damage is exacerbated during the transient period when the adaptive controller is learning the system parameters.
 Although the adaptive controller is guaranteed to eventually learn the correct parameter, during the learning process, the adaptive controller can exert excessive force to dislodge the jammed component, potentially causing damage.

 Online parameter estimation can be leveraged to address the challenge of uncertainty during servicing missions to guarantee safety.
 Adaptive control for updating controller parameters using real-time measurement data has been extensively studied and gained popularity in recent decades~\cite{xu1993adaptive,ulrich2010modified,yu2019robust}.
-Traditional adaptive control methods, such as Model Reference Adaptive Control (MRAC)~\cite{nguyen2018model}, adjust controller parameters to ensure the system follows a desired reference model but have the drawback of being sensitive to unmodeled dynamics and typically cannot handle state and input constraints.
+Traditional Model Reference Adaptive Control (MRAC)~\cite{nguyen2018model} updates controller parameters to track a reference model but is sensitive to unmodeled dynamics and does not natively enforce state or input constraints , which can be unreliable in practical implementation due to unmodeled dynamics.
 Failure to enforce constraints on both the manipulator and manipulated object may lead to component damage during the servicing~\cite{enomoto2023delicate}, which can cause significant costs and lost time due to the need to replace aerospace components via relaunch.